Best Tips To Stop Worrying About Health

 6. Hypochondria (Health Anxiety)

 Chronic health concerns can lead to hypochondria, often known as health anxiety.
-Even in the lack of medical data, people anxious about their health tend to pay extra attention to their body feels and misunderstand them as warning indications of serious illness.
+Even in the lack of medical data, people anxious about their health tend to pay extra attention to their body feelings and misunderstand them as warning indications of serious illness.
 This disorder has a major impact on daily functioning and can be stressful.

 7. Effect On Decision-Making